lslezak/yast-container/README.md

 file to avoid running multiple instances of the package management at once.
 But that file is currently created inside the container...

+### Problem - Sending Signals

+So far the only problem seems to be sending signals to the processes running in the host.
+The problem is that processes running in a container run in a different process space and cannot interact between them.
+So if you need to send a signal to restart a service then you cannot do that directly.

+We could use `ssh` for that or write a small DBus service.
+Fortunately sending signals is not very common in YaST..

 ### Summary

 It seems that it should be possible to fully manage the host system from